Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/README.md

 1. Set "helm_charts_version" property to the Helm Charts for ArcGIS Enterprise on Kubernetes version for the ArcGIS Enterprise on Kubernetes version.
 2. Add ArcGIS Enterprise on Kubernetes authorization file for the ArcGIS Enterprise version to `/config/authorization/<ArcGIS version>` directory of the repository and set "authorization_file_path" property to the file paths.
 3. Set "system_arch_profile" property to the required ArcGIS Enterprise on Kubernetes architecture profile.
-4. Set "arcgis_enterprise_fqdn" property to the ArcGIS Enterprise deployment fully qualified domain name.
+4. Set "deployment_fqdn" property to the ArcGIS Enterprise deployment fully qualified domain name.
 5. Set "admin_username", "admin_password", "admin_first_name", "admin_last_name", "admin_email", "security_question", and "security_question_answer" to the initial ArcGIS Enterprise administrator account properties.
 6. (Optional) Update "storage" property to configure the required storage classes, sizes, and types of the ArcGIS Enterprise deployment data stores.
 7. Commit the changes to the Git branch and push the branch to GitHub.